AppImageCrafters/appimage-builder-docs/source/advanced/signing.rst

 Reading the signature
 =====================

-The check if the AppImage was properly signed execute it with the following option ``--appimage-signature`` it will print the signature, if any, to the standard output.
+To check if the AppImage was properly signed execute it with the following option ``--appimage-signature`` it will print the signature, if any, to the standard output.

 .. code-block:: shell